 While fraud and money laundering are different crimes with different motivations, they often overlap in practice.
 For example, fraudsters may use money laundering techniques to hide their ill-gotten gains, or money launderers may use fraudulent activities to generate funds to be laundered.

-Cooperation between anti-fraud and anti-money laundering departments is crucial to prevent economic collapse for a country.
+Cooperation between anti-fraud and anti-money laundering departments is crucial to fraud prevention and economic collapse for a country.
 By working together, these departments can share information and resources to detect and prevent criminal activities, including financial fraud and money laundering.
-Additionally, regulatory authorities can establish measures and regulations that require financial institutions to conduct thorough KYB and KYC procedures to detect and prevent money laundering and fraud.
+Additionally, regulatory authorities can establish measures and regulations that require financial institutions to conduct thorough KYB and KYC procedures to detect and prevent money laundering and fraud, further enhancing fraud prevention and anti-money laundering efforts.